Stmu/rpi-motioneye/README.md

 [![Build Status](https://travis-ci.org/Stmu/rpi-motioneye.svg?branch=master)](https://travis-ci.org/Stmu/rpi-motioneye)

-# Prepare the raspberry host
+# Prepare the Raspberry Pi
 * install docker
 * Configure the Raspberry PI Camera Module
   * connect the camera to the right port; the Raspberry PI has two identical ports for the camera module and for the touchscreen)